Shahid6985/my-first-project/readme.md

 This repository is created to learn GitHub.
 I am exploring commits and version control.
 - Created my first repository Made my first commit Understanding how GitHub works.
+I am learning Web3 and open source This is my practice project for GitHub.